Walking Athens: The Best Way to see the 12 Lesser Known Sites of Athens, Greece

 3. The Hellenic Parliament & The Changing of the Guard

-Slowly walking in our comfortable shoes, we headed towards the Archaeological Site of Lykeion, but were detoured through the nearby National Park and ended up at the Hellenic Parliament after 20 minutes, where we happened upon the changing of the guard ceremony.
+From the Panathenaic Stadium, slowly walking in our comfortable shoes, we headed towards the Archaeological Site of Lykeion, but were detoured through the nearby National Park and ended up at the Hellenic Parliament after 20 minutes of wandering.
+It was perfect timing, as we happened upon the changing of the guard ceremony.
 The ceremony takes place every hour on the hour, but on Sundays at 11am, the official changing of the guard occurs with the official costumes.

 The cleverly dressed guards, with their large spear guns and heavy pompom clogs, moved with angry precision; both impressive and terrifying.
-A must-see if you can time it correctly.
+A must-see if you can time it correctly, but aim to reach the site before the ceremony begins, as the crowds will quickly gather.

 4. The Archeological Site of Lykeion